tsnellgrove/dark_castle3/doc/to_do.md

 					- DECISION: debug validation in cmd_exe(); keep tru1word pass-thru on validate()
 					- CANCEL: create radn_mode_err() method in error_class() ???
 					- DONE: in cmd_exe() create routine for 'rand_mode'
+						- DONE: rand_mode cmd will show current mode ('random' or 'locked')
 						- DONE: should also explain rand_mode options and how to enter locked mode
 					- DONE: test in game
 					- DONE: test help debug
-					- TBD: document this process in stds.md
+					- DONE: document this process in stds.md
-				- TBD: add 'turn-based' mode to cleesh_random ??
+				- CANCEL: add 'turn-based' mode to cleesh_random ??
-				- TBD: clean-up core, all 5 calls, start_up(), web_main()
+				- DONE: clean-up core, all 5 calls, start_up(), web_main()
-				- TBD: elim unused random imports
+				- DONE: elim unused random imports
 		- TBD: make acceptance test more rigorous? why not full output of all commands?
 		- FINDING: scenarios are already modular - want to build on this
 		- TBD: how to control scenario order of opperations?